robinali34/blog_algorithms/_posts/2025-11-21-reductions-from-zoe.md

 ## Q1: How do you reduce ZOE to 3D Matching?

+**Answer:** Encode equations as matching constraints.

+**Key Insight:**
+- Encode variables as elements in one set
+- Encode equations as elements in another set
+- Use triples to represent variable-equation-value relationships

+**Hint:** Think of matching as assigning values to variables.
+Each triple (variable, equation, value) represents a contribution to an equation.
+Perfect matching ensures all equations are satisfied.

 ### 1. NP-Completeness Proof of 3D Matching: Solution Validation

 **3D Matching Problem:**